openbmc/docs/designs/redfish-authorization.md

 4. the mapping from Redfish roles to Redfish Privileges
 5. the operation-to-privilege mapping

-However, modern systems has use cases where Redfish roles, Redfish privileges, and operation-to-privilege mapping needs to change when the system keeps running.
+However, modern systems have use cases where Redfish roles, Redfish privileges, and operation-to-privilege mapping need to change when the system keeps running.
 E.g., a new micro-service is introduced and needs to talk to existing BMCs in the fleet, we need to propagate a configuration so that this new peer gets a proper Redfish role and is authorized to access certain resources